 You should take care when putting other traders on notice of your copyright rights as the Copyright Act contains provisions against making groundless or unjustified threats.
 If you send unjustified threats, then you might find yourself having to defend yourself in Court.
 Always obtain the opinion of a qualified copyright lawyer before sending any threats.

-Copyright registration is not possible in Australia, but in some other countries you are required copyright registration before taking action to enforce your copyright rights.
+Copyright registration is not possible in Australia, but in some other countries, you are required to register before taking action to enforce your copyright rights.